BLE / Bluetooth Low Energy

 Reconnaissance

 Use a dedicated sniffer (e.g., Sniffle, Ubertooth) to capture advertisements without connecting.
-Advertisements may reveal device names, service UUIDs, manufacturer data, and TX power.
+Parse advertising payloads for:

 Enumeration